The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 The Unexplained Gap

-After controlling for specialty, hours worked, experience, geography, and practice setting, women still earn about $0.93 for every $1.00 their male counterparts earn, leaving an unexplained 7% gap that cannot be attributed to measurable factors .
+After controlling for specialty, hours worked, experience, geography, and practice setting, women still earn about $0.93 for every $1.00 their male counterparts earn, leaving an unexplained 7% gap after accounting for measurable factors such as specialty, hours worked, and experience.

 "A patient encounter is reimbursed the same regardless of the physician's gender, and medical school costs the same, so this gap is not just unfair - it changes the financial trajectory of an entire career in medicine." — Vikas Sabnani, CEO of Marit Health